g4mless/homeless-media_template/README.md

 Homeless Media Template made with only 1 html file.

-Kudos to Fahim Ardani, from IMPHNEN aka Ingin Menjadi Programmer Handal, Namun Enggan Ngoding on Facebook
+Kudos to Fahim Ardani, from IMPHNEN aka Ingin Menjadi Programmer Handal, Namun Enggan Ngoding on Facebook for making this template

 ## Useful Sauce